Mummanajagadeesh/obstacle-avoidance-robot-w/README.md

     run_robot(my_robot)
 ```

-### Key Points:
+### Key Points of the Code:

-- **Motor Control**: The left and right motors are controlled independently to allow the robot to move forward or turn.
-The motors are initialized with a speed of 0, and the maximum speed is set to `6.28` (the maximum velocity in radians per second).

-- **Proximity Sensors**: The robot uses 6 proximity sensors (`ps0`, `ps1`, `ps2`, `ps5`, `ps6`, `ps7`), which detect nearby objects.
-These sensors provide values that increase as the robot approaches an obstacle.
+- **Proximity Sensors**: The proximity sensors (`ps0`, `ps1`, `ps2`, `ps5`, `ps6`, and `ps7`) are enabled and used to detect obstacles.
+If any sensor detects a nearby object (reading > 100), it triggers a change in direction.

-- **Obstacle Avoidance Logic**: The robot checks the proximity sensor values in every timestep.
-If any of the sensors detect an obstacle (i.e., the sensor value exceeds 100), the robot adjusts its movement by reversing the left wheel, causing the robot to turn and avoid the obstacle.

-- **Simple Reactive Control**: There are no complex algorithms like PID or A* in this robot.
-The control logic is purely reactive: the robot changes its movement only when an obstacle is detected.
+- **Movement Control**: By default, the robot moves forward with maximum speed.
+When an obstacle is detected, the left motor speed is set to a negative value, causing the robot to reverse and adjust its path.
+- **Loop Execution**: The `while` loop continuously checks sensor readings and adjusts motor velocities accordingly, allowing the robot to avoid obstacles dynamically.

+---

 ## Installation and Usage

 ### Requirements

-- **Webots**: Install the Webots robotics simulator from [here](https://cyberbotics.com/).
+- **Webots**: You will need the Webots robotics simulator to run this project.
+Download it from [here](https://cyberbotics.com/).
-- **Python**: Make sure you have Python installed to run the robot controller.
+- **Python**: Ensure that Python is installed, as the controller code is written in Python.

 ### Steps to Run
 1. Clone this repository to your local machine:
    ```bash
    git clone https://github.com/Mummanajagadeesh/obstacle-avoidance-robot-w.git
    cd obstacle-avoidance-robot-w
    ```
 2. Open Webots and load the **obstacle_avoidance_robot.wbt** world file in the simulation folder.
-3. Run the simulation and observe the robot's behavior as it avoids obstacles.
+3. Run the simulation to watch the e-puck robot avoid obstacles in real-time.

+---

 ## Future Enhancements

-- **Advanced Algorithms**: Implementing more advanced algorithms like A* or potential field-based navigation to improve obstacle avoidance.
+- **Path Planning Algorithms**: Future versions of this robot could incorporate path-planning algorithms (e.g., A*, Dijkstra) to navigate more efficiently in environments with obstacles.
-- **PID Control**: Adding a PID controller for smoother and more precise obstacle avoidance.
+- **PID Control**: Implementing a PID controller would enable smoother movement and finer control when the robot adjusts its path.
-- **Multiple Robots**: Testing the behavior of multiple robots avoiding obstacles in the same environment.
+- **Obstacle Categorization**: Add more complex behavior by allowing the robot to classify different types of obstacles and respond differently (e.g., stopping in front of some objects and avoiding others).

 ---

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.